KM3NeT/ARCA expectations in view of a novel multimessenger study of starburst galaxies: Discussion and conclusions

 \section{Discussion and conclusions}

 In this contribution we show how the observations of the incoming KM3NeT/ARCA telescope for the diffuse signal in the range of 100 TeV can be crucial to better constrain the physics of cosmic-ray ``reservoir'' sources.
 In particular we obtain the expected differential sensitivity of the incoming KM3NeT/ARCA for the diffuse contribution of starburst galaxies up to a redshift of $z\sim 4.2$.
-This study show how few years of data taking of this new telescope can possibly disentangle different scenarios when the multicomponent fitting is considered.
+Even though differentiate single diffuse astrophysical components can be a challenging purpose, this study shows how few years of data taking of this new telescope can be crucial to select between different multicomponent fitting models.